kevinctofel/Gatsby/posts/so-my-new-desktop-pc-was-delivered-in-a-padded-envelope.md

 S﻿peaking of performance and money, Beelink (and other Mini PC makers) already have similar options with both newer Intel and AMD chipsets.
 You'll pay more, of course, but if gaming is important to you, you'll have a better experience than I did.

 T﻿here are a ton of choices but for the money, [I'd probably look to the $589 Beelink SER6](https://amzn.to/3Y8SUdW) and watch for a sale price.
 It's currently $500, for example.
 You'll get the same memory, storage and Wi-Fi 6E found in my Mini PC but you'll get the [AMD Ryzen 5 6600H](https://www.amd.com/en/products/apu/amd-ryzen-5-6600h).
 That means faster cores and better graphics, although the chipset can use up to 45W of power.

+\*﻿These are Amazon affiliate links.
+Use 'em or not, that's up to you.